-The amps are well made but use a large through hole plated PCB.
-This seems to be their downfall.
+The amps are well made in typical U.S. fashion.
+They use a large one piece through hole plated PCB.
+This seems to be a bit of a down.
 With several years of warming up and cooling down, dry joints and failure occur.
 This can cause intermittent faults, strange DC conditions around the driver and output stages.
 These stages have numerous variable settings to ensure that the correct balance conditions can be achieved.
 This is all fine and dandy, but the more components and larger PCB areas there are, the more obscure faults arise.

 Typical faults so far

 I have seen the cathode resistors in the output stage change value and go open circuit.
 If this happens in one associated 6550, you probably will not notice any change as far as the audio is concerned.
 Its’ other three friends tend to cover up for it.
 A discerning ear may tell you something is wrong if the amplifier is being driven hard.
 The first pointer is the associated 6550 runs cool and you cannot set up the standing current as per the instructions.

 Setting up the quiescent current is straight forward, but requires you to grow an extra hand.
 Measurement is done by using a DVM to read a voltage drop across a 0.1 ohm resistor is the cathode circuit, conveniently converting milliamps into millivolts.
 So, 1) carefully hold the meter probes onto the small test points, making sure you don’t slip and blow the whole lot to the promised land, 2) holding the mini adjusting tool in your mouth and keeping an eye on the DVM, adjust for .065 volts (65 milliamps (if I recall).